 If you are experiencing any of the above health effects and are not receiving any sort of disability compensation, it may be time to file a claim.
 Dioxin exposure, agent orange exposure, defoliant exposure, and herbicide exposure are associated with serious health conditions such as esophageal cancer, GERD and more presumptive conditions to Agent Orange you can read about here.
 In addition to Vietnam service members, there may also be service-related GERD diagnoses’ for Navy Veterans, GOV workers, and other U.S. Military employees.

 For more information on how GERD VA ratings work, click here

-Erosive esophagitis develops in chronic GERD patients when acid irritation and inflammation cause extensive injuries to the esophagus.
+Erosive esophagitis is chronic amongst GERD patients when acid irritation and inflammation cause extensive injuries to the esophagus.
+This can include herbicide exposure, agent orange exposure, and other chemical exposures that were common during the Vietnam era.
 Remember that the lining of the esophagus is very thin and fragile, and not built to withstand strong stomach acid.
 Continuous reflux of acid in the esophagus causes the mucosal lining to wear down in places.
 Esophagitis can lead to scarring of the esophagus, which might cause difficulty swallowing.

 We are sorry that this post was not as useful for you!

 Help us improve this post!

 Tell us how we can improve this post?